Ventanas Mexico

 Looking back on taking the leap to living in Mexico, the logistics were not the problem, a checklist really.
 The fear was harder.
 Fear of what?
 Change?
 The Unknown?
 Bad water?
 Fortunately, the fear about what might happen to my bank account if I didn't take drastic action won out.

 The fear drove me fast and hard down a pitch black highway of nightmares many a night.
-I saw hundreds of Denver sunrises as I worried about the dizzying cost of healthcare in the US, rising costs of housing in any neighborhood worth living in the cities that interested me, and the wage stagnation I'd already gotten a taste of in my job hunt.
+I saw hundreds of Denver sunrises from my windows in LoDo as I worried about the dizzying cost of healthcare, rising costs of housing in any neighborhood worth living in the cities that interested me, and the wage stagnation I'd already gotten a taste of in my job hunt.
 When I weighed these financial fears against what I suspected were unfounded fears about Mexico, they were far stronger than any fear of narco traficantes or language barriers.

 If I hadn't for confronted irrational fears about Mexico with personal experience rather than hysterical second-hand accounts by people who'd never even lived there, I would be living that more fearful life today.
-So maybe you ask yourself, as I did, which are you most afraid of?
+So maybe you ask yourself, as I did: What are you really afraid of?

 "Five Reasons the Retirement Crisis is Worse for Women Than Men" - The Week